 Optimal Puppy Vaccine Schedule

-You’ll want to start vaccinating your puppy once they are 6-8 weeks old.
-At this time, your puppy’s immune system has had some time to develop, and the antibodies from the mother have worn off.
-You’ll need to continue the puppy shots until your dog is 16-20 weeks old.
+The Ultimate Dog Canine Infection - You’ll want to start vaccinating your puppy once they are 6-8 weeks old.
+Then, At this time, your puppy’s immune system has had some time to develop, and the antibodies from the mother have worn off.
+Also, You’ll need to continue the puppy shots until your dog is 16-20 weeks old.
 An optimal puppy shot schedule:

 6-8 Weeks Old